altafinprotocol/research/README.md

 # Research

- This repository is used mainly for code related to specific research questions.
-It is not meant as a general research repository for academic papers.
+This repository is used mainly for general research questions.
+It is not meant as a repository for academic papers.

- An exception to this is the `papers` folder, which contains the LaTeX or PDF files for various academic papers, including the Altafin White Paper.

 ## Contribute

- If you find spelling errors or have suggestions or comments, please feel free to open an issue.
+This repository is open to any contributions.
+Our objective is to collaborate with the crypto community to move specific industry items forward.
+If you find spelling errors or have feedback or suggestions or comments, please feel free to open a pull request or issue.

 ## License

- © 2020 Altafin Inc.
+© 2020-2021 Altafin Inc.